Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Alabama Insights & Trends

-- Alabama has gone 8-2 over its past 10 games, with a 4-6 record against the spread during that span.
+- Alabama has a 4-6 record against the spread while finishing 8-2 overall over its past 10 contests.

 - In their past 10 contests, the Crimson Tide have gone over the total five times.